tadamiorg/tadami/ROADMAP.md

 * Implement all library,backup and player preferences
 * Add new sources
 * Implement update notfications failure and skip
-* Finish filters implementation for the source search screen
+* ~~Finish filters implementation for the source search screen~~
+* Add webview to bypass anti bot protection in case the background one does not work

 ### Optional